SomeCoder23/ExpressJS_Projects/README.md

 Click create then go back to your main tab.
 After you've selected your security group go to the next step and choose the target group you created before.
 Then click next for the following steps and create the load balancer.
 ![11th step](https://github.com/SomeCoder23/ExpressJS_Projects/blob/main/Screenshots/Screenshot%20from%202023-08-20%2019-37-54.png)

+## Step 5: Create an Auto-Scaling Group
-7) Now go to Auto-scaling groups and click create.
+Now go to Auto-scaling groups and click create.
 Enter a name for the group, choose the launch template you created earlier then choose the latest version.
 Click next.
 ![17th step](https://github.com/SomeCoder23/ExpressJS_Projects/blob/main/Screenshots/Screenshot%20from%202023-08-20%2019-49-23.png)

 Choose the availability zones.
 Click next.